 Our inspection report will help you learn as much as you can about the property .
 It will point out major issues as well as small problems .
 Knowing the exact state the property is in can help you make a better decision and make the process is a much smother one .

 The pre-delivery and end of warranty home inspections applies to brand new homes or homes that are at the end of their warranties (Yes, you should have your new home inspected).
 These house inspections take place up to a week before a closing and they allow buyers the opportunity to inspect their new home.
 Additionally, the inspection is to ensure that the home is substantially completed and major items are in working order.

-Florida Statute 509.2112(1) states that "every public lodging establishment that is three (3) stories or more in height in the State file a certificate stating that any and all balconies, platforms, stairways, and railways have been inspected by a person competent to conduct such inspections and are safe, secure, and free of defects."
+Florida State requires that every public lodging establishment that is three (3) stories or more in height in the State file a certificate stating that any and all balconies, platforms, stairways, and railways have been inspected by a person competent to conduct such inspections and are safe, secure, and free of defects."
 These inspections MUST be performed EVERY THREE (3) YEARS.

 Wind mitigation inspection is needed to determine which credits apply to a home.
 During a wind mitigation inspection, a certified inspector looks for key features and add-ons that reduce the amount of damage your home may suffer in the event of a hurricane or strong windstorm.